Saturday, November 8, 2025

 Ethically crafted and built from organic and deadstock materials, sustainable fashion brands are turning the fashion industry on its head.

 More than 1.1 million tons of clothing are purchased every year causing annual greenhouse gas emissions from the apparel industry to reach 1.2 billion tons.
-Half of all textiles made are some form of polyester, which is also considered to be one of the most harmful materials — that’s due in large part to the colossal emissions from the petrochemicals industry where polyester originates from.
+Half of all textiles made are some form of polyester, one of the most harmful materials — that’s due in large part to the colossal emissions from the petrochemical industry where polyester originates from.

 Sustainable fashion brands using deadstock and organic textiles